zeni/SEALCGUI/README.md

-# SEALCGUI
+# SEALC-GUI

-GUI for SEALC
+- GUI for SEALC.